FModel/Game-Compatibility/README.md

 # Game Compatibility
 This repo will contain a list of games that have been verified to work with FModel and CUE4Parse, provided the right settings.

+# Have a game that has known issues?
+Make an [issue](https://github.com/FModel/Game-Compatibility/issues/new/choose), and let us know!

+### Compatible and verified working (at the time of addition)
 | Game | Project Name | Version | Mappings File |
 | --- | --- | --- | --- |
 | [Kid A Mnesia: Exhibition](https://store.epicgames.com/en-US/p/kid-a-mnesia-exhibition) | Paperbag | GAME_UE4_26 |